Registration (Births and Deaths act 1953)

 The Registrar will issue you with the following:

-(This allows a Burial or Cremation to take place, it is our responsibility to take the green certificate, along with other important papers, to the authority involved).
+A green colour Certificate will be electronically sent to your funeral director and if a cremation is requested also to the relevant Crematorium.
+(This allows a burial or cremation to take place, it is our responsibility to ensure the green certificate, issued by the registrar along with other important documentation is given to the authority involved).

-There is an on-line service called “tell us once” you can use, www.gov.uk/tell-us-once, this tells the right parts of government so that they can:
+There is an online service called “tell us once” you can use, www.gov.uk/tell-us-once, this tells the right parts of government so that they can:

 • Work out final payments of benefits for the person who’s died (including the state pension) and tax credits.